 Today, we’re undergoing another shift.
 People are tired of having to choose between their work and life.
 Work is simply one part of an individual.
 Just as family, friends, personal development, self-expression, and passions comprise parts of a person’s identity as well.
 That’s why employees today are choosing to focus on work-life integration.
 And that’s where Organizational Empathy comes in.
 This practice helps employers understand the other parts of their employees’ whole self and create ways to support those other areas.

 The components of Organizational Empathy

 To practice Organizational Empathy, there are five components that need to be taken into consideration.
 We outline each of them below and share examples of how we apply each component at Blueboard:

-Resources can come in the form of programs, capital, or even people - depending on the situation.
+Resources can come in the form of programs (such as employee recognition programs or employee wellbeing programs), capital, or even people - depending on the situation.
 It’s about anticipating the needs of your employees and providing them with what they need to succeed.
 Blueboard recently opened a second office in San Diego.
 With this growth, some employees expressed that they found it more challenging to connect with the leadership team.
 To get ahead of this issue, the co-founders decided to host rotating weekly office hours where people schedule time to connect about the vision of the company, advice on how to think about specific challenges in their role, and culture-related questions.